As an Amazon Associate Playpedalsteel.com earns from qualifying purchases. This page contains affiliate links.

 Having extra EQ capabilities and functions can be nice to have, and often times EQing just depends on the particular amp.
 Experimenting with the amp’s EQ settings can be enlightening, and help you better understand how they affect that particular amp’s sound.

 Direct Out (XLR)

 Does the amplifier have a direct output, which is balanced and XLR?
 A direct out can run the amp’s signal cleanly into your destination, regardless of whether or not you want sound to come out of the amp’s speaker.

-This can be great for running your amp’s signal directly to recording consoles, and even soundboards, which can be beneficial for studio sessions or live shows.
+This can be great for running your amp’s signal directly to recording consoles, vintage analog gear, and even soundboards, which can be beneficial for studio sessions or live shows.

 Next time you record your pedal steel, try running it directly into the recording console’s input, as well as miking the amp’s speaker too.

 When mixing, you can blend these two signals together for a mix of bolder, clean dry signal from the direct out, and the more exciting lively miked signal.
 Pan one hard right and the other hard left in the stereo field, to add stereo thickness and a wide image to your pedal steel sound.

 When choosing a pedal steel amp, you may want to consider how heavy the amp is, and how portable it is.